Docs/Getting started/Introduction

 Annual billing saves 15 percent

-$1,520 per year per seller versus $1,788 paying monthly.
+$1,520 per year per account versus $1,788 paying monthly.
 Switch between Monthly and Annual at any time from the Stripe Customer Portal.

 What counts as one seller